Absolutely. ScriptureDirect enables any user, with or without knowledge of Greek, to interact directly with the Greek New Testament text.

-ScriptureDirect continuously works to improve the app as we receive feedback from users and makes this available in updates.
+ScriptureDirect continuously improves the Android and iOS app as we receive feedback from users and makes this available in updates.

 You are welcome to submit any questions through the contact form on the Support page or via the email address provided there.

-We are excited to announce that ScriptureDirect Interlinear Greek Bible for PC and Mac is back and now it is also free.
+The ScriptureDirect Interlinear Greek Bible for PC and Mac is also available for free.
 The program for Windows PCs and Apple Mac is where it all started and it includes the same Unique Greek-English interlinear text found in the App.

 It also features creative tools for textual analysis and facilitates natural exegetical workflow.
 One of the standout features is the meaning sensitive search facility that finds words or phrases based on their meaning(s).